shanjoyshajan/task_manager/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - ruby 3.2.2 and  Rails 7.1.5.1

-* System dependencies

-* Configuration

-* Database creation
+* Database creation - postgres

-* Database initialization
+  rails db:create for creating the database and rails db:migrate for the migrating the file

+* raiks s - to run the application

 * How to run the test suite